 - We create open-source disease modeling tools to freely share with the global research community.

 - We collaborate with universities, nongovernmental organizations (NGOs), government ministries, and other research and public health institutions to find new ways to understand and eradicate infectious disease and to achieve permanent improvements in the health of those most in need.

-We believe that collaboration can magnify the impact of our work, so we work to build collaborations with partners worldwide, including universities, NGOs, government ministries, and other research and public health institutions to achieve positive, important, and long-lasting impacts on the health of people most in need.
+We believe that collaboration can magnify the impact of our work, so we work with partners worldwide—including universities, NGOs, government ministries, and other research and public health institutions—to achieve important and long-lasting improvements in the health of people most in need.